Passive rewilding: Americas

-American bisons at the Rocky Mountain Arsenal National Wildlife Refuge, the former site of the Rocky Mountain Arsenal abandoned due to chemical weapons contamination.
+American bison at the Rocky Mountain Arsenal National Wildlife Refuge, the former site of the Rocky Mountain Arsenal abandoned due to chemical weapons contamination.

 The abandoned buildings in Año Nuevo Island in Northern California are the breeding grounds for northern elephant seal, the endangered Steller's sea lion and thousands of seabirds.
 The Catskill Mountain House in Overlook Mountain, New York, is a modern ruin that has been reclaimed by nature.
 Times Beach, Missouri, a town evacuated and dismantled due to dioxin contamination, is now the site of Route 66 State Park.
 Ha Ha Tonka State Park in Missouri and Chippewa Lake Park in Ohio are involuntary parks featuring, respectively, an incomplete castle and a Ferris wheel that have been overtaken by greenery.
 Areas of the Allegany Indian Reservation (particularly portions of former New York State Route 17) have been closed off and left to nature.
 The former Rocky Mountain Arsenal in Denver was abandoned for years due to contamination from production of chemical weapons, yet the wildlife returned and the site was eventually turned into a wildlife refuge.
 Similarly, the Rocky Flats Plant manufacturing nuclear weapons near Denver was also converted to a wildlife refuge following a Superfund cleanup of nuclear waste.

 In Puerto Rico, American colonists, smallholder farmers and herders abandoned the sugar and coffee plantations in the region, and subsequently the trees reclaimed the fields and pastures, with forest cover returning to half (when it was just 9% after plantation).
 Plymouth, Montserrat in the Lesser Antilles is a ghost town that features shrubs, ferns and other form of vegetation creeping over buildings destroyed by a volcanic eruption.
 Passive rewilding has occurred at a church ruin in Nuevo San Juan Parangaricutiro, Mexico, with solidified lava encircling it.
 Calakmul, in the Mexican state of Campeche, is former Mayan city that is now invaded by the surrounding rainforest, and the causeways that cross the swampy land tend to support denser vegetation than the surrounding forest.

 Ilha da Queimada Grande in Brazil was inhabited by several lighthouse watchmen, who abandoned it since the 1920s, and is now home to the highly venomous golden lancehead, bats, lizards, the southern house wren and bananaquit.
 The Buenos Aires Ecological Reserve in the city of Buenos Aires, Argentina, which was formed by a landfill of waste material, now has sand and sediment built up and it is developed into a biodiversity sample of the native Llanura Pampeana ecosystem.